 NCBE 801: Lifecycle of Oil and Natural Gas Certificate

-- Finding oil and natural gas - introduction to geology, reservoir characteristics, exploration, seismic survey, sample well logs, maps and fracking.
+- Introduction to certificate program and overview of course requirements.
+Finding oil and natural gas - introduction to geology, reservoir characteristics, exploration, seismic survey, sample well logs, maps and hydraulic fracturing.

-Students form teams and engage in a classroom activity designed to replicate steps taken by oil and gas production companies to find and develop oil or natural gas.
+- Students form teams and engage in a classroom activity designed to replicate steps taken by oil and gas production companies to find and develop oil or natural gas.
 Each team will start with a bank, prepare their investment strategy, lease land, acquire permits and geology reports, drill and produce.
 Students must draw on knowledge gained from previous classes, as well as face challenges such as permit delays, environmental hazards, and drilling dry holes.
 Teams will be evaluated based on level of production and return on investment.

 - Well site tour of a working drilling rig.
 Safety instruction and lunch provided.